Soft Summer Colors - Complete Guide

 Use for accessories, tops, jewelry, and controlled pops of color.

-Matches are ranked against the full generated palette above.
-Change the season, hue, or combination controls to generate different options.
+Clothing Recommendations are generated using the palette above.
+Select a different season, hue, or combination controls for different options.

 Soft Summer Characteristics